Top 10 facts about England soccer star Harry Kane

 Kane earned captaincy for Tottenham during the 2016-2017 season

 Since Hugo Lloris, the previous captain, was injured, Kane became captain of Tottenham during the 2016-2017 opening match.
-He helped his team win against Crystal Palace at White Hart Lane and captained the 4-0 victory against Stoke City.
+He helped his team win against Crystal Palace at White Hart Lane, along with captaining the 4-0 victory against Stoke City.

 He had the best month of his career in September 2017

 After not scoring for the first three games of the 2017-2018 season, Kane came back with a vengeance – he scored a “brace” (2 goals per game) during the next four appearances.
-Along With this miraculous feat, he reached the 100-goal mark for his club in September of 2017 and scored a hat trick against APOEL in the Champions League competition.
+Along With this miraculous feat, he reached the 100-goal mark for his club in September of 2017, along with scoring a hat trick against APOEL in the Champions League competition.
 With these high-scoring games, Kane had scored a whopping 13 goals in 10 games.

 Kane could have played for the Irish!